AdobeDocs/commerce-admin.en/help/stores-purchase/products-viewed-compared.md

 1. For **Lifetime of products in Recently Viewed Widget**, enter any time range in seconds, greater than zero.

-   This setting determines how long the viewed products will be shown in the recently viewed list.
+   This setting determines how long the viewed products are shown in the recently viewed list.

 1. For **Lifetime of products in Recently Compared Widget**, enter any time range in seconds, greater than zero.

-   This setting determines how long the compared products will be shown in the recently compared list.
+   This setting determines how long the compared products are shown in the recently compared list.

 1. When complete, click **Save Config**.